Azure/AzOps-Accelerator/.pipelines/samples/README.md

 The key changes over the core AzOps Accelerator pipelines are;

 1. Two sets of pipelines
-1. Use of Azure DevOps templates to eliminate duplication of code between the pipelines
 1. Partial Management Group Discovery to respect the scoped access the credentials have
 1. Two configuration files for each pair of pipelines
 1. Use of [Azure DevOps templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops) to eliminate duplication of code between the pipelines